xxv/rfid_front_door/README.md

 RFIDs
 -----

-The system was designed to work with Mifare Classic and other similar RFID tags.
-The reader knows how to talk to 13.56MHz IEC 14443 tags, but one could use another reader or tag type if desired.
+The system was designed to work with 13.56MHz IEC 14443 Mifare Classic and other similar RFID tags, but one could use another reader or tag type if desired.

 Up to 50 tags can be stored on an atmega168 chip or 100 for a mega328 (check the printing on the main chip on your Arduino board).